motonuke/image-checker/README.md

 Usage:

-If no arguments are used, the script will use all hardcoded paths defined internally.
-If a path argument ($arg[0]) is provided, this will replace the $tmp variable inside the script.
+If no parameters are used, the script will use all hardcoded paths defined internally.
+If a -Directory parameter is provided, this will replace the $tmp variable inside the script.
 There are no current provisions for providing other paths as command line arguments.

 Requires: